 The Foundations are exempt from federal income tax under Internal Revenue Code Section 501(c)(3) and from state income tax pursuant to corresponding Florida law.
-The Foundations are private foundations for federal income tax purposes and are subject to an excise tax of 1% or 2% on their net investment income.
+The Foundations are private foundations for federal income tax purposes and are subject to an excise tax of 1.39% for 2020 and 1% or 2% for 2019 on their net investment income.
 Deferred taxes, if any, are not recognized in the accompanying combined financial statements due to uncertainty of realization.